-The pension built up during the Scheme year is added to your pension account and revalued in the April following the end of each Scheme year, so your pension keeps up with the cost of living.
+The pension built up during the Scheme year is added to your pension account and revalued at the end of each Scheme year, so your pension keeps up with the cost of living.

 The Scheme Year runs from 1 April to 31 March.